 For most SaaS products in the early phase, REST is the sensible starting point.
 Teams that then scale internally and introduce microservices add gRPC for inter-service communication.
 EDA enters the picture when decoupling, resilience and asynchronous processing become critical.

-The reality of successful SaaS products looks different.
-Almost every relevant system above a certain complexity level uses hybrid architectures.
-REST for public APIs and web front-ends, gRPC internally between microservices, EDA for notifications, analytics and asynchronous processing.
-That mix isn't technical indecision — it's architectural maturity.
+A recurring pattern: teams hunt for the single "right" API architecture as if a universal answer existed, then commit to one approach across the whole product.
+Almost every system above a certain complexity actually runs a hybrid: REST for public APIs and web front-ends, gRPC internally between microservices, EDA for notifications, analytics, and async processing.
+That mix isn't indecision — it's maturity.

-What actually hurts: committing too strongly too early.
-Building a full gRPC infrastructure in the MVP stage because microservices are planned in two years wastes time and adds complexity that slows the team down in the early phase.
-Conversely, going all-in on REST with no migration paths means facing an expensive rebuild at the first scaling step.
+What hurts is committing too hard, too early.
+Building full gRPC infrastructure in the MVP because microservices are planned for two years out adds complexity that slows you down now; going all-in on REST with no migration paths means an expensive rebuild at the first scaling step.

-Our recommendation: commit your team to architectural principles, not to a specific tool.
-Principles like loose coupling, clear interface definitions, versioning from the start and observability as a first-class concern apply equally to REST, gRPC and EDA.
-The choice of the actual protocol is then a pragmatic decision based on current requirements.
+The better rule: commit your team to principles, not a tool.
+Loose coupling, clear interface definitions, versioning from the start, and observability as a first-class concern apply equally to REST, gRPC, and EDA.
+The protocol choice is then a pragmatic, per-scenario decision.

 Pro tip: Document explicitly in your architecture guidelines which API types are intended for which communication scenarios.
 "REST for external clients, gRPC for internal services, events for cross-domain communication" is a simple rule that lets teams make consistent decisions without debating every case individually.

-One aspect missing from many discussions: architecture decisions are not permanent facts — they're hypotheses.
-They hold under certain assumptions about team size, data volume and usage behaviour.
-When those assumptions change, the architecture has to be adjustable.
-That's why incrementality matters more than perfection on the first draft.
+And remember: architecture decisions are hypotheses, not permanent facts — they hold under assumptions about team size, data volume, and usage.
+When those change, the architecture should be adjustable, which is why incrementality beats first-draft perfection.

 Planning API architecture properly means knowing current requirements, anticipating future growth paths and making pragmatic decisions that don't limit the team for years.

-H-Studio Berlin supports founders and product teams in exactly this work: from initial architecture analysis through evaluating suitable API styles to production-ready implementation.
-Whether you want to explore scalable software architecture, need a first cost estimate or want to start planning directly — we treat architecture and product strategy as one conversation.
+H-Studio Berlin supports founders and product teams across exactly this — from architecture analysis through evaluating API styles to production-ready implementation.
+Our Architecture Sprint treats architecture and product strategy as one conversation.

 Which API architecture suits fast MVP development?

-REST for MVP development is usually the fastest choice — broad tooling, clear conventions and a low entry barrier enable a quick product launch without the team needing to build specialised knowledge.
+REST is usually fastest — broad tooling, clear conventions, and a low entry barrier let you launch without building specialised knowledge.

 When should you introduce gRPC instead of REST?

-gRPC makes sense when performant internal communication with high data throughput is required: gRPC with Protocol Buffers delivers significantly lower latency than REST in those scenarios and is the superior choice for intensive microservice communication.
+When you need performant internal communication with high throughput.
+Protobuf over HTTP/2 typically delivers lower latency than JSON/REST in those scenarios — though the margin depends on payload size and tuning — making it the stronger choice for intensive microservice communication.

 What are the risks of an event-driven architecture?

-Complexity in EDA lies primarily in monitoring and error handling of asynchronous systems — significantly harder to debug than synchronous APIs and demanding specific expertise in messaging systems.
+Complexity in monitoring and error handling of asynchronous systems — harder to debug than synchronous APIs, and demanding specific messaging expertise.

 How do you avoid overfetching and unnecessary data in APIs?

-Field selection via query parameters, targeted pagination and resource-specific endpoints reduce overfetching in REST.
-GraphQL enables exact data queries through flexible query structures but requires backend optimisation and query limiting to avoid new complexity issues like deep query nesting or performance regressions.
+Field selection via query parameters, targeted pagination, and resource-specific endpoints reduce it in REST.
+GraphQL allows exact queries but needs depth/cost limiting and backend optimisation to avoid new complexity.